gamemanual0/gm0/source/docs/robot-design/power-transmission/chain.rst

 **:term:`pitch`** (different size).
 Chains most commonly used in FTC are #25 or 8mm pitch.

-When using chain, often there is a :term:`master link`.
+When using chain, often there is a :term:`master link <Master link>`.
 This is a special type of link that has a removable end capsule in order to shorten the chain.
-However, as it is removable,
-it is not a very reliable chain link and can loosen and fall off under prolonged usage.
+However, as it is removable, it is not a very reliable chain link and can loosen and fall off under prolonged usage.
 There have been teams who have had master chain links fail during competition, costing them a match in the elimination rounds.
-A :term:`chain breaker` eliminates the need for master links because it can break and join chain at any point.
+A :term:`chain breaker <Chain Breaker>` eliminates the need for master links because it can break and join chain at any point.
 Chain breakers do so by pushing out the pins in the link and re-inserting them back.

 **It is highly recommended that teams purchase a chain breaker (we recommend the :term:`DarkSoul` chain breaker) instead of using master